Mar 02, 2020 · 3 min read

 When it comes to acne on your face, you’ve probably heard of hormonal or bacterial acne — but acne caused by fungus is a different beast.
 So what is fungal acne, anyway, and how do you get rid of it?
 Here’s how to tell if you might have fungal acne and how to treat it.

-If you have small, uniform pimples — especially on the forehead, jaw, chest, or back — you just might have fungal acne.
-They usually look like little bumps, and they are more common along the hairline.
+If you have small, uniform bumps — especially on the forehead, jaw, chest, or back — you just might have fungal acne.
+They are usually pinkish and/or skin-colored, and they are more common along the hairline.

 Itchy acne with tiny pinkish bumps